jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/how-i-used-chatgpt-o1-and-claude-for-sql-rbac-reports-and-was-surprised-by-the-results/post.md

 GROUP BY up.EntityName
 ORDER BY up.EntityName;
 ```
-pretty impressive with the initial results, the model definitely knows about the table structure in  Dynamics 365 but when running the query in the SQL Server you can see Claude didn't quite get the table names right.
+pretty impressive with the initial results, the model definitely knows about the table structure in Microsoft Dynamics 365 but when running the query in the SQL Server you can see Claude didn't quite get the table names right.
-For example: it knows about the table `Privilege` which does exist in the DB and it also knows that the names of the privileges start with the word `prv` but the column `PrivilegeName` doesn't exist, the column is called `Name`.

 ![Claude SQL Query](/posts/artificial-intelligence/fundamentals/how-i-used-chatgpt-o1-and-claude-for-sql-rbac-reports-and-was-surprised-by-the-results/claude-first-attempt-query.png)
+The were a few issues:
+- it references a table called `SecurityRole` which doesn't exist, I suspect the name is `TeamRoles`
+- it tries to use a table called `EntityType` which again doesn't exist, it's probably trying to use`EntityView`
+- it knows about the table `Privilege` which does exist in the DB but the column `PrivilegeName` doesn't exist, the column is called `Name`

+Once I made the changes, the query worked but it didn't return any result, it probably needs a bit more thought on how the tables are linked to each other

+## ChatGPT first attempt

 I then tried the same prompt on [ChatGPT o1-preview](https://openai.com/index/introducing-openai-o1-preview/) and got the following result: